Tejgaon Thana: Economy

 Tejgaon has emerged as an important business district of Dhaka.
 The first five-star hotel of Bangladesh, Pan Pacific Hotel Sonargaon, is in Kawran Bazar, Tejgaon.
 The main offices of the Daily Prothom Alo, the Daily Star (Bangladesh), The Independent, and several other newspapers are here.
 Also, the office and studio of television channels Ekushey Television, NTV, ATN Bangla, Boishakhi TV, Channel i and Channel 1 are at Tejgaon.
 The main campus of Ahsanullah University of Science and Technology is here as well.

-Tejgaon has the headquarters for the Trading Corporation of Bangladesh.
+Tejgaon has the headquarters for the Trading Corporation of Bangladesh and the headquarters of ACI Limited.

 Banks

 Almost every bank operating in Bangladesh has an outlet in Tejgaon.
 Foreign banks such as Citi, HSBC and Standard Chartered have branches here, with HSBC and Standard Chartered having multiple ATM booths in the area.
 Local banks like BRAC Bank, United Commercial Bank PLC., AB Bank, Dutch Bangla Bank, Jamuna Bank have branches.
 ICICI Bank Ltd., second largest bank of India, has a representative office in UTC building next to Bashundhara city.